 It also means so much to me to offer wooden signs as a nod to my family.
 Both of my late grandfathers were carpenters who made me jewelry boxes, a hope chest, and my bed just to name a few.
 My dad followed in his father’s footsteps and has run his own construction business for over 30 years.
 When I was little, he made me treasured pieces like a swing and a clubhouse.
 Most recently, he made the wooden gift box used in our Chesapeake Bay inspired shoot.

 My stepfather, Paul, works in the fine cabinetry industry.
 He helped me get a lot of wood cut needed to make my first batch of signs of which I am so grateful.
 While I sand, stain, and write the signs in my Virginia home, it’s so nice to have support from family in Pennsylvania to make this all possible.
 Below is a picture of all the wood I brought back to Alexandria ready to sand and stain.

 The Welcoming District will offer predesigned options in the shop, but everything will still be made to order.
-Since we are staining natural wood and writing by hand, each piece will be unique and one-of-a-kind.
-If there is a special sentiment you have in mind, we would love to hear about it.
-Creating handwritten, personal sentiments makes our heart flutter!
+Since I am staining natural wood and writing by hand, each piece will be unique and one-of-a-kind.
+If there is a special sentiment you have in mind, I would love to hear about it.
+Creating handwritten, personal sentiments are my favorite!